ccsl-uaegean/ITC99-RTL-Verilog/README.md

 After the edits the circuits were converted using vhd2vl.

-After the conversions the altered and removed parts written in Verilog by hand and the memory structures were properly assigned values in inital blocks.
+After the conversions, the altered and removed parts were written in Verilog by hand, and the memory structures were assigned the appropriate values ​​in initial blocks.

+The converted circuits were cross-checked against their VHDL counterparts by simulating them with 10^6 random input vectors (a number of reset activations were performed throughout simulation).